ONSgeo/geospatial-training/_docs/make_a_good_map.md

 ### Compass

 A compass shows the direction of North relative to the map.
 A compass is a lesser-used feature in most data visualisations as it's often clear that maps default to 'up' as north.
-However, there are times when this may not be the case such as when the map is rotated, or the map may be taken in isolation away from the context which would otherwise signify signify.
+However, there are times when this may not be the case such as when the map is rotated, or the map may be taken in isolation away from the context which would otherwise signify.
 If the area shown in the map is unfamiliar to the viewer, they may also wish to have a reference to north.

 While many will think of a fancy compass rose such as on old-fashioned globes which show north-east-south-west, it is perfectly acceptable to use a compass which only shows north.
 In the example below this is represented with a simple arrow pointing up.
 If the displayed map was actually offset at a certain angle from north, the arrow would also be rotated to this angle.